agnieszka-web/Pewlett-Hackard-Analysis/README.md

 ![](images/mentorship.PNG)

 # Summary:
 From the analysis the conclusion is that there is over 90,000 employees retiring in the next short while.
-We can also see that there are only 1549 people elegible for menotorship program.
+We can also see that there are only 1549 people eligible for mentorship  program.
 Pewlett_Hackard now knows that the "silver tsunami" is coming.